agent613/covid-lake/README.md

  * `npm install` will fetch all the required packages
  * `npm run all`   will compile and deploy your app to the default account and region specified in your AWS CLI profile

  You can check that is successful by visiting the [AWS Glue Console](https://console.aws.amazon.com/glue/home).
-You should see a database called "covid" and a crawler called "covid-crawler" which is configured to run every hour.
+You should see a database called "covid" with some tables in it and a crawler called "covid-crawler" which is configured to run every hour.

- Once the crawler runs the first time, your lake should be created and you should be able to see and query the resulting tables in [Amazon Athena](https://console.aws.amazon.com/athena/home).
+You should now be able to see and query the resulting tables in [Amazon Athena](https://console.aws.amazon.com/athena/home).